SuperNETorg/Iguana-GUI/README.md

 ###Dependencies for Non-Iguana mode###

 1) Needed daemons are downloaded, synced and run,

 2) Daemons has the minimum configuration with the params:

 >server=1

 >daemon=1

 >rpcuser=yourusername

 >rpcpassword=yourverylongandsecurepassword

 >rpcport=altcoinport

-3) Proxy server is set up,
+3) Proxy server is set up,(optionally)

-(optionally) 4)  Supported coins script is modified accordingly to respective blockchain RPC-credentials
+4)  Supported coins script is modified accordingly to respective blockchain RPC-credentials

 You can specify your passphrases in js/dev.js.
 In this case those passphrases are going to be pre-loaded on a login step.
 **Alert: it's unsafe, exercise caution!**